 In Oklahoma, 21 OS section 645 is the assault and battery with dangerous weapon statute.
 The statute states, that every person who, with intent to do bodily harm and without justifiable or excusable cause, commits any assault, battery, or assault and battery upon the person of another, with any sharp or dangerous weapon or who without such cause, shoots at another with any kind of firearm, air gun, conductive energy weapon, or other means, with the intent to injure any person, although without the intent to kill such person or to commit any felony.
 If convicted, the charge carries up to 10 years in prison or up to one year in the county jail as a sentencing option.

-The different elements in Oklahoma the prosecution must prove both at a preliminary hearing and a jury trial for an assault and battery with a dangerous weapon are as follows:
+The different elements in Oklahoma that the prosecution must prove both at a preliminary hearing and a jury trial for an assault and battery with a dangerous weapon are as follows:

 - Assault or battery or an assault and battery